Analysts Mean recommendation for Sunworks Inc. (SUNW) was 3.00: Is this the key time?

-Sunworks Inc. (SUNW) is priced at $2.61 after the most recent trading session.
-At the very opening of the session, the stock price was $2.46 and reached a high price of $2.62, prior to closing the session it reached the value of $2.34.
-The stock touched a low price of $2.37.Recently in News on February 10, 2022, Sunworks Names Chris Monahan as Chief Legal Officer.
-Brings Significant Construction and Engineering Law and Risk Management Expertise to Sunworks Executive Team.
-You can read further details here
+Sunworks Inc. (SUNW) is priced at $3.13 after the most recent trading session.
+At the very opening of the session, the stock price was $2.35 and reached a high price of $3.30, prior to closing the session it reached the value of $2.24.
+The stock touched a low price of $2.33.Recently in News on March 3, 2022, Sunworks to Host Fourth Quarter and Full-Year 2021 Financial Results Conference Call on Friday, March 11, 2022.
+Sunworks, Inc. (NASDAQ:SUNW), a provider of solar power and battery storage solutions for residential, agriculture, commercial, industrial, and public works markets, today announced that will host a conference call and live webcast to review its fourth quarter and full-year financial results and provide a corporate update on Friday, March 11, 2022 at 1 p.m.
+ET.
+To access the call, please dial 888-506-0062 (toll free) or 973-528-0011 and if requested, reference conference ID 931944.
+The conference call will also be webcast live on the Investor Relations section of Sunworks’ web site at https: You can read further details here

 Sunworks Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $3.32 on 01/04/22, with the lowest value was $1.70 for the same time period, recorded on 02/24/22.